Haven (XHV) is the world's first network of private stable assets.

 Conversions are less private.
 Conversion addresses are hidden but amounts are public to keep track of the total supply.

-Converting XHV to xUSD unlocks the converted amount in 1 day and the collateral in 14 days.
+Converting XHV to xUSD unlocks the converted amount in 1 day and the collateral in 1 days.
+Same for converting xUSD to XHV.

 Converting from XHV directly to xAssets in one step isn't allowed.